-The University's Pre-Law Advisor is Liz Connolly in Career and Professional Development.
-If you are interested in pursuing law school, or have any questions, contact Liz at:
+The University's Pre-Law Advisor is Thuy C. Le in Career and Professional Development.
+If you are interested in pursuing law school, or have any questions, contact Thuy at:

 Stay informed about the latest in Pre-Law at Loyola Marymount University by adding "Legal Professions & Criminal Justice" as a Career Interest to your Personal Information in Handshake.

 We have compiled the following resources to help assist you in preparing and applying for law school:

 Experiential learning opportunities are key when investigating careers, whether through internships, job shadowing, or informational interviews.
 Below is a list of locations where LMU students have completed experiential learning activities.